Social media has become a big part of my life. And here is how that all went down.

 From there to here, I wanted out.
 So I went to grad school and I blogged – here!
 Plus I made whatever contacts I could.

 In 2014, I became a published fiction author.
 And in 2017, I was offered a job managing content for a business credit company.
-Now, I don’t even do that anymore.
+Now, I do not even do that anymore.
 The future looks blurry.
 The current administration makes it even blurrier.

 And AI?
-Ha, you must mean the stuff that’s falling all over itself to make people like me obsolete.
+Ha, you must mean the stuff that is falling all over itself to make people like me obsolete.
+The plagiarism factory.
+That nonsense.

 What a long, strange trip it’s been.
 I have never regretted changing my life this way.
 Careers, I have learned, are for bending and changing.
-Because you will never know if there might be a better choice out there than you’ve got right now.
+Because you will never know if there might be a better choice out there than what you have right now.

 Careers are for reinvention.
 Never, ever set yours in stone.